Bulk Locality and Asymptotic Causal Diamonds: Non-Standard PDE Data and Holography

 Now, let us provide some circumstantial evidence for the above claim for reconstructibility from a timelike surface.
 This is a somewhat non-standard type of data for second order hyperbolic PDEs, and even though the problem feels fairly basic, we have not been able to find references that deal precisely with the type of problem we are after\footnote{This does {\em not} necessarily mean that they do not exist.
 The trouble is partly that it is hard to find suitable keywords for google, that zero in precisely on what we are after, especially on a topic as old and vast as PDEs.}.
 The usual Cauchy boundary conditions involve data on a spacelike slice.

 Let us first consider an ordinary (ie., non-asymptotic) causal diamond in Minkowski space.
 Consider a timelike surface that goes through its vertices and also through the point at its center \footnote{Letting the slice pass through the center is merely a matter of convenience: we expect data on any timelike slice to work.}.
 The intersection of this surface with the interior of the causal diamond, we will call a {\em timelike cross-section} of the causal diamond\footnote{Note the crucial fact that when a causal diamond goes to infintiy and becomes an ACD, the center of the diamond tends to the boundary!
 So if we can re-construct the diamond from its central time-like slice, it is natural to expect that ACDs can re-construct the bulk.}.
-We claim that the "Cauchy" data, aka. the value of the field and its derivative on a timelike cross-section, is precisely enough data for reconstructing the field everywhere inside the causal diamond.
+It seems evident that the "Cauchy" data, aka. the value of the field and its derivative\footnote{Note that there can be further constraints on this data to be self-consistent.} on a timelike cross-section, is enough for reconstructing the field everywhere inside the causal diamond.
 In 1+1 dimensions this is straightforward to see, for massless scalar waves.
-We can simply use the fact that flipping $t \leftrightarrow r$ only results in an overall sign change of the wave equation and the fact that timelike slices are Cauchy surfaces for evolution along $r$.
+We can simply use the fact that flipping $t \leftrightarrow r$ only results in an overall sign change of the wave equation and the fact that timelike slices are Cauchy surfaces for evolution along $r$\footnote{There is a slight subtlety due to the fact that the ranges of $r$ and $t$ are not the same.
+This is easy enough to manage in 1+1 dimensions, but in higher dimensions leads to complications.}.
 Another (more explicit) way to come to the same conclusion is to use d'Alembert's solution to the 1+1 dimensional wave equation (see for example eq.
 (6.41) in \cite{Stone}) and express the "Cauchy" data in terms of the Cauchy data (ie., the functions $\phi_0$ and $v_0$ in \cite{Stone}).
 It can be seen that this is a bijection.
 This is also related to the uniqueness properties of solutions of the wave equation in their domains.
 Generalizations of d'Alembert's solution exist in all dimensions.
 One can also relate the spacelike and timelike data by using Fourier series to deompose the solution.

 We expect that versions of these arguments should hold also in higher dimenions, and also when there is mass \cite{Krishnan}.
 One reason to suspect this is that the standard obstruction to development of a hyperbolic PDE from a (non-null) surface for "Cauchy" data is the existence of "charatecteristic surfaces".
 These are basically places where the normal to the surface becomes zero norm, {\em aka} these are just null surfaces.